Planning to go on a road trip? Here is the complete packing list for a road trip with all the essentials you’ll need.

 However annoying it is, sometimes it’s just hard to avoid sweating while in a car and that’s where baby wipes come in.

-Actually they not only just help with getting a feeling of a cold breeze on your body or clean off your makeup, they’re perfect for a “quick dry bath” if you find yourself at a campsite without a shower.
+Actually, they not only just help with getting a feeling of a cold breeze on your body or clean off your makeup, but they’re also perfect for a “quick dry bath” if you find yourself at a campsite without a shower.

 Related post: Things to pack for the beach